 Add them to pasta sauces, meatball subs, or enjoy them as an appetizer with sweet & sour sauce.

 A Flavorful Turkey Meatball

 I absolutely love ground turkey.
 It’s lean, fairly inexpensive, and works perfectly in pretty much any dish requiring ground meat.

 Since ground turkey has such a mild flavor it can be flavored perfectly for any dish (turkey taco salad anyone?) and especially for these turkey meatballs!

 The only thing that could make turkey even more perfect?
 Serve it up as turkey meatballs!

 I call these meatballs “All-Purpose” because you really can use them in anything.
-They’re perfect in appetizers (like cocktail meatballs), add them to a pasta sauce for a delicious spaghetti and turkey meatballs or toss them with marinara & a little cheese for a meatball sub lunch!
+They’re perfect in appetizers (like cocktail meatballs), add them to a jar of pasta sauce for quick meal or toss them in broth with veggies to create a meatball soup!